amzn/selling-partner-api-samples/use-cases/pricing/docs/blog-post/pricing-blog-post.md

 4. **AWS Step Functions State Machine:**
    - The state machine orchestrates the workflow of the Lambda functions for processing SKUs and updating prices.
    - **State Machine Steps:**
-     1. **Check SKU:** Initiates the process with the pricingHealthNotificationPayload from Process Notification lambda and run Check SKU lambda.
+     1. **Check SKU:** Initiates the process with the payload from Process Notification lambda and run Check SKU lambda.
      2. **SKU Processing:** Iterates over each SKU.
-     3. **Check Notification Offer:** Verifies if the offer is present in the pricingNotification.
+     3. **Check Notification Offer:** Verifies if the offer is present in the notification.
 If not present goes to Fetch Price Data lambda function, otherwise to calculate new price lambda function.
-     4. **Fetch Price Data:** Retrieves the latest pricing data using the getPricing API if seller offer is not in AOCN pricingNotification.
+     4. **Fetch Price Data:** Retrieves the latest pricing data using the getPricing API if seller offer is not in AOCN notification.
      5. **Check Fetch Price Results:** Validates the fetched getPricing API data.
      6. **Calculate New Price:** Computes the new price based on the data using the lambda.
      7. **Check New Price Rules:** Ensures the new price adheres to predefined rules and thresholds.